webplatform/docs/guides/html_links/index.md

 {{Page_Title|HTML links}}
 {{Flags
+|Checked_Out=No
 }}
 {{Byline}}
 {{Summary_Section|In this article we provide a complete treatment of HTML anchors, or <code>&lt;a&gt;</code> elements, more commonly known as HTML links.}}
 {{Guide
 |Content=== Introduction ==

 In this article you’ll learn all about one of the most ground-breaking inventions in the history of the Web — links.
 Links allow the reader of a document to follow them to another document and jump from server to server without having to disconnect and connect all over again.
-A lot has happened since they were first invented but one thing stayed the same: links are a very important part of the web experience and you can make accessing your content and functionality easy or hard for your web site’s visitors, depending on how you use them.
+A lot has happened since they were first invented but one thing stayed the same: links are a very important part of the web experience and you can make accessing your content and functionality easy or hard for your website’s visitors, depending on how you use them.

 After you’ve gone through this article you’ll know how to create links that are easy to understand and function in any environment.
 Furthermore you’ll learn how linking affects your search engine popularity and you’ll get some tips about wording links.
 As usual, [http://dev.opera.com/articles/view/18-html-links-let-s-build-a-web/links_code.zip there is an accompanying zip file to this tutorial], which contains several files we’ll refer to as we go along.

 == What are links? ==

-Links are parts of a web site that point to other resources — other HTML documents, text files, PDFs, etc. There are links that are followed automatically by the browser, created using <code>&lt;link&gt;</code> elements (you’ve already encountered some of those in earlier articles—they were used to import CSS files into an HTML document) and then there are links that are optional for the user to activate.
+Links are parts of a website that point to other resources — other HTML documents, text files, PDFs, etc. There are links that are followed automatically by the browser, created using <code>&lt;link&gt;</code> elements (you’ve already encountered some of those in earlier articles—they were used to import CSS files into an HTML document) and then there are links that are optional for the user to activate.
 These are called '''anchors''' and you can add them to the document using the <code>&lt;a&gt;</code> element.

 == The anatomy of an anchor link ==